|Samosas served with sauce|

 Rub water on the straight edges of one of the dough and shape it into a cone(the shape of a party hat);

 *Now take a spoonful of the Samosa filling and scoop it into the cone shaped dough.
 Don't over fill it.
 Rub some water at the edges and seal tightly.Repeat this process for the remaining dough.

 *Heat up some oil until moderately hot and fry the Samosas in it.
 Fry both sides of the Samosa until lightly brown and transfer into a sieve lined with paper towels and Enjoy!

-TIP: If you'll rather bake the samosa, set your oven to 180ºC and bake for 15 minutes.
+TIP: If you'll rather bake the samosa, brush with oil or egg wash, set your oven to 180ºC and bake for 15 minutes.

 Nigerian samosa is enjoyed with a chilled drink or any local Nigerian Drink.